jbruce12000/drawer-divider/README.md

 - measure your drawer
 - using openscad or thingiverse customizer, create dividers of the length and height you need
-- if dividers are too long to print, show the connector and it will be sized to fit the specific divider you customized.
-This way you can make dividers as long as you want.
+- if dividers are too long to print, print multiple dividers and print as many connectors as you need to join them.
+Hide the divider, show the connector.
+The connector will fit your customized divider.